-Taking the final residual risks on the Company's risk register, the diversified residual risk gives a Severity Index of 7.42, which means a low operational impact on the business.
+Taking the final diversified residual risks on the Company's risk register, the diversified residual risk gives a Severity Index of 6.08 which means a 'Marginal' operational impact on the business.
 Therefore, the overall risk profile of the Company would be considered Low Risk, based on the Company's severity parameters.
 The Board agrees that the assessed risk profile of the Company is in line with its expectations due to the fact that:

-- Stellantis Life Insurance Europe is a third-party insurer that supports the parent company in improving customer and brand loyalty.
-Treating customers fairly is a key principle. - The Company does not face Concentration risk which might lead to catastrophic risks.
+- Stellantis Insurance Europe is a third-party insurer that supports the parent company in improving customer and brand loyalty.
+Treating customers fairly is a key principle. - The Company does not face Concentration risk which might lead to Catastrophe risks.
 This stems from the fact that it is highly unlikely that there would be concentration of vehicles at one point in time.
-Moreover, the Company operates in various EEA countries therefore spreading its risk exposure. - Historical loss history has always been favourable and any adverse movements are monitored and corrective action taken immediately. - The Company engages the right level of expertise and officers to manage its business. - Since it is owned by regulated entities, governance and adherence to regulation ranks high on the Groups' risk appetite.
+Moreover, the Company operates in various EEA countries therefore spreading its risk exposure. - Historical loss history has always been favourable and any adverse movements are monitored and corrective action taken immediately. - The Company engages the right level of expertise and officers to manage its business. - Since it is owned by regulated entities, governance and adherence to regulation ranks high on the groups' risk appetite.

-The table below illustrates the composition of the SCR and ORSA capital requirements prior to diversification for Year 1 of the Business Plan (2024) based on the Risk Modules applicable under the SCR as well as the additional risks quantified under the ORSA.
+The table below illustrates the composition of the SCR and ORSA capital requirements for Year 1 of the Business Plan (2025) based on the Risk Modules applicable under the SCR as well as the additional risks quantified under the ORSA.

 Risk Module SCR % ORSA %

-Operational Risk 9% 6%
+Operational Risk 3% 10%

-Market Risk 15% 15%
+Market Risk 8% 32%

-Counterparty Default Risk 13% 13%
+Counterparty Default Risk 2% 9%

-Life Underwriting Risk 49% 49%
+Non-Life Underwriting Risk 87% 42%

-Health Underwriting Risk 15% 15%
+Strategic Risk 0% 1%

-Compliance Risk 0% 2%
+Compliance Risk 0% 6%

-Strategic Risk 0% 0%
+TOTAL 100% 100%

-\Strategic Risk under the ORSA represents only 0.23% of the total risk modules.
 The main differences between the SCR and ORSA are explained in the following pages.
-The assessment of the following risks was as at ORSA stage in Q4 2023.
+The assessment of the following risks was as at ORSA stage in Q4 2024.